Cyberknife treatment makes it possible to treat cancer patients without making incisions. It is the next big thing in the field of cancer treatment.

 Why should I consider cyberknife treatment as an option?

 More than a million patients around the world have already been treated successfully with the help of cyberknife technology.
 In addition, the use of this technology is approved by different state and federal health agencies across the globe.

 Cyberknife treatment has an edge over the use of other cancer treatment procedures when it comes to success rate.
-A scientific study Accuray Incorporated suggests that more than 93 percent of the prostate cancer patients had no recurrence of cancer within the follow up period of five years, when treated with cyberknife technology.
+A scientific study Accuray Incorporated suggests that more than 93 percent of the prostate cancer patients had no recurrence of cancer within the follow-up period of five years when treated with cyberknife technology.

-Apart from being pain-free and non-invasive procedure with quick recovery time, cyberknife treatment also makes sure that the patient experiences minimal side effects.
+Apart from being the pain-free and non-invasive procedure with quick recovery time, cyberknife treatment also makes sure that the patient experiences minimal side effects.
 This can be attributed to the fact that cyberknife directly targets the tumor with high-dose radiation from multiple locations over a shorter duration of time, thus eliminating the chances of healthy tissues being affected during the procedure.

 How accurate is this procedure?

 Cyberknife treatment has unmatched accuracy when to pinpointing the exact location of the tumor– a feature which most of the radiosurgery systems for cancer treatment lack. tumors may move with bodily functions, and this makes it difficult to prevent side effects, in case of traditional cancer treatments.

 Cyberknife treatment “tags” the tumor with high-dose radiation from the nearest angle.
 The movement of the beams follows the movement of the tagged tumor, thus treating cancer in the most accurate way.